 - Must be registered with the Nuclear Medicine Technology Certification Board (CT) or American Registry of Radiologic Technologists (ARRT) (CT)

-- Must possess active New York State licenses in Radiography and Nuclear Medicine (https://www.health.ny.gov/professionals/doctors/radiological/)
+- Must possess active New York State license in Nuclear Medicine (https://www.health.ny.gov/professionals/doctors/radiological/)

 Preferred Qualifications: - Registration with the American Registry of Radiologic Technologists (ARRT) (R) preferred